 This course is delivered entirely in an online format; consequently, there will not be any on-campus meetings.
-Also, there are no formal online meeting requirements for this course though regular check-ins throughout the week are highly recommended.
+Also, there are no formal online meeting requirements for this course though regular check-ins throughout the week are highly recommended, particularly during weeks of group assignments.
 Deadlines for all assessments are provided in Canvas in several locations (e.g., on the assignment directions, in the announcements, etc.).